fermmm/boilerplate-typescript-react-redux-webpack/README.md

 -  **Webpack:** Exposed webpack configuration.

+-  **Styled Components:** Installed and implemented an example theme for the project.

--  **CSS Modules:** Already configured but you can combine it with any styling solution you want, like Styles Components.
+-  **CSS Modules:** Already configured in case you prefer this option instead of Styled Components.

 -  **PostCSS:** With some basic plugins that changes automatically your css/sass code into a more cross browser css

 -  **Environment variables (.env) webpack plugin**

+-  **Axios:** Axios installed with an example http request function implemented using React hooks.

 -  **HMR:** Fast component reload.

 ## Installation

 1. Run: `npm install`.
-On Windows you must also run: `npm install -g win-node-env`.
+On MS-Windows you must also run: `npm install -g win-node-env`.
 That is all.
 2. **Optional** but highly recomended: Install TSLint and Prettier extensions for VSCode or for your prefered text editor.
 3. **Optional**: This project is compatible with the chrome extension: "Redux DevTools", you can install it too.